ReadMe and TextMine MCP Quickstart

 Authentication

-Public API V3 and the TextMine-hosted MCP endpoint require a TextMine bearer key:
+Public API V3 and the TextMine MCP endpoint require a TextMine API key.
+Use bearer authentication for direct REST and MCP clients:

 Generic remote MCP config